On this page

 - head tilting

-See a doctor if you notice your baby’s eye wandering any time after the first few weeks following birth.
+See a doctor if you notice your baby’s eye wandering in their alignment any time after the first few weeks following birth.
 It is also a good idea to have your child’s eyes tested before they start school.

 The earlier treatment starts, the better the outcome.
 This is because it is important to correct amblyopia while the connections between the eyes and the brain are forming.